-WMG 315 Retirement Planning
+Retirement Planning

 The course examines public benefits such as social security as well as employer benefits and private retirement planning.
 It explores the establishment, administration, investment and distribution of various Defined Benefit and Defined Contributions Plans.
 The student is exposed to the regulations and practices governed by ERISA.
 The student learns to analyze individual retirement needs and apply various plans for retirement income options.
+Prerequisite: None of fiduciary law, common and statutory law relative to fiduciaries, as well as the obligations imposed.
+The derivation of trusts will be explored as well as the legal requirements to create trusts.
 Prerequisite: None